Joao-Lucas-de-Oliveira-Lima/restful-api-with-spring-hateoas/README.md

 for clients that do not need these links, such as mobile clients.
 This would result in higher mobile data consumption.
 To address this, the API uses a boolean query parameter called `hateoas`, which is set to `false` by default.
 When sent as `true`, the API will return all the links associated with the requested resource.
-This approach allows the API to remain self-explanatory without burdening clients that do not use this feature.
+This approach allows the API to be self-explanatory for clients that consume links, without burdening those that do not use this feature.
 The API implements HATEOAS with three types of responses:
 - `UserResponseDto` for a single user,
 - `CollectionModel<UserResponseDto>` for a collection of users,